Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs: Additional Support for MinervaRL

-\begin{theorem}[Small-budget sampling barrier for on-policy RLVR (per-prompt)] Fix a prompt $x$ and rollout budget $k$.
-Let $p_t := p_{\theta_t}(a^\star\mid x)$ be the policy's answer-level success probability at iteration $t$, and suppose $p_t \le \varepsilon_{k,\zeta}$.
-Then, with probability at least $1-\zeta$, the $k$ on-policy rollouts at iteration $t$ contain \emph{no} verified-correct trajectory for $x$.
-In that event, any per-prompt update rule whose only positive learning signal for $a^\star$ comes from \emph{observed} verified-correct rollouts cannot \emph{reliably} increase $p_{t+1}$ above $\varepsilon_{k,\zeta}$ in that iteration. \end{theorem}
+\begin{theorem}[Small-budget support barrier for on-policy RLVR] Fix a prompt $x$ and rollout budget $k$.
+Suppose that, at iteration $t$, $p_t:=p_{\theta_t}(a^\star\mid x)\le \delta_{k,\eta}$.
+Then, with probability at least $1-\eta$, the $k$ on-policy rollouts for $x$ contain no fully verified completion.
+On this event, any per-prompt update rule whose direct positive signal for $a^\star$ comes only from observed verifier-correct rollouts receives no direct evidence for increasing the probability of $a^\star$ in that iteration. \end{theorem}

-\emph{Proof sketch.} The first statement is Lemma~\ref{lem:detectability}.
-For the second, condition on the (typical) event that all sampled rewards are zero for prompt $x$.
-Then the update has no direct per-prompt evidence that distinguishes $a^\star$ from other unobserved answers under $x$ within that iteration; hence there is no reliable mechanism to move $p_\theta(a^\star\mid x)$ above the detectability threshold without either (a) observing a success for $x$, or (b) injecting an external supervised signal tied to $(x,a^\star)$. $\square$

-\paragraph{MinervaRL (answer-conditioned exposure + distillation).} MinervaRL augments RLVR with \emph{answer-conditioned trace generation} for hard samples and \emph{distillation onto the original prompt}.
-Concretely, when $k$ base rollouts on $x$ fail, MinervaRL constructs a modified prompt $\tilde{x}=\mathrm{ACR}(x,a^\star,\mathrm{ref}(a^\star))$ that reveals the gold answer $a^\star$ and (optionally) a truncated label reference.
-The actor samples $k_{\mathrm{acr}}$ completions on $\tilde{x}$, filters them using leakage/quality guards, and then performs SFT updates on the \emph{original} prompt $x$ using an accepted trace.

-We encode this as two assumptions: (i) answer-conditioned \emph{exposure} produces a verified trace with nontrivial probability, and (ii) an SFT step produces a nontrivial increase in the answer-level probability on the original prompt.